-Class messages will be sent via OWL postmaster to your uwo.ca address.
+I will send class messages via OWL (no-reply@uwo.ca) to your uwo.ca address.

 Undergraduate inquiries: 519-661-3507 or SSC Room 4075 or econugrd@uwo.ca

 Registration:

 You are responsible for ensuring you are registered in the correct courses.
 If you are not registered in this course, the Department will not release any of your marks until your registration is corrected.
 You may check your timetable by using the Login on the Student Services website at https://student.uwo.ca.
 If you notice a problem, please contact your home Faculty Academic Counsellor immediately.